jonlawlor/rel/README.md

 TODOs
 =====
-+ Add Error() to interface to provide notification if something went wrong
++ Add errors to indicate when relations are constructed from invalid operations
-+ Implement tests for Error()
++ Implement tests for Err()
 + Use the go race detector & clear up any issues.  (this requires a 64bit arch)
 + Reach 100% test coverage (currenty 70%)
 + Implement tests with deterministic output of relational operations.
 Currently tests for things like GoString, join, and groupby are dependent on the (arbitrary) order of output tuples.
 They should go through an orderby operation first, or just compare against a known good relation through setdiff.